Approval of grant applications forms and guidelines

 The fact that you have now electronically 'submitted' a grant application does NOT mean that the funding body will accept it.
 The majority of funding bodies require a second, separate, submission (institutional approval) stage before they acknowledge receipt of the grant.

-If you suspect that you will submit your electronic application to the funding body close to the set deadline, you are strongly advised to alert staff in the Research Support Office to this fact.
+If you suspect that you will submit your electronic application to the funding body close to the set deadline, you are strongly advised to alert staff in the Graduate School to this fact.
 This will help ensure that staff are aware of the need to authorise your application and can react in the appropriate timescale.

 The most commonly used electronic systems are: